KushalSuvan/et-tu-brute/EVALUATION.md

 ---

 ### Query
+What were the true reasons for the conspirators other than Brutus that intended to kill Caesar, whether they were as noble as portrayed by them?
+Give examples.

+### Answer
+The other conspirators were largely driven by envy, fear of losing power, and personal rivalry.
+Cassius resented Caesar’s rise and was seen by Caesar as “dangerous.”
+Casca acted out of envy, striking the first blow “like a cur,” and Decius, Trebonius, and Metellus were motivated by political self-interest, even proposing Antony’s murder to protect themselves.

+### Ideal Answer
+Most conspirators acted from ambition and resentment rather than noble ideals.
+- **Cassius** manipulated others due to jealousy of Caesar’s power.
+- **Casca** showed personal malice, described as “envious.”
+- **Metellus and others** sought political advantage, even advocating killing Antony to secure their position.
+Their motives contrast sharply with Brutus’s idealistic justification.

+### Scores
+- **Answer Relevance:** 1.0
+- **Faithfulness:** 1.0

+### Query
 Analyze how Brutus’s argument that the conspirators must kill Caesar “boldly, but not wrathfully” exposes contradictions in his ethical framework and how his idealism creates moral blindness leading to tragedy.